 All financial aid is first applied to a student's account to pay tuition, fees and bookstore charges.
 Any financial aid remaining after the student's account has been paid in full, will be refunded to the student.
-Refunds are determined by the enrollment status at the time of disbursement, based on a student's reported attendance, by the instructor.
-Financial aid refunds are processed approximately 30 days after the start of the semester based on enrollment status, and weekly thereafter.
-Class attendance, late start classes (classes that are not the full length of the semester), withdrawing from a class or classes and a student loan request for a single semester, are some examples of circumstances that may change and/or impact the amount and timing of a financial aid refund.
+Refunds are determined by the enrollment status at the time of disbursement.
+This is based on a student's reported attendance by their instructor(s).
+Financial aid refunds are processed approximately 30 days after the start of the semester based on enrollment status, and then disbursed weekly thereafter.
+Class attendance, late start classes, withdrawing from a class(es) and a student loan request for a single semester, are some examples of circumstances that may impact the amount and timing of a financial aid refund.

-Example 1: A student is attending nine credits at the beginning of the semester and has a late start class (three credits) starting March 1.
-The nine credits (3⁄4 time) will allow 75 percent of a Federal Pell Grant to be applied to tuition, fees and books.
-The class that begins March 1 will bring the student to full-time status and allow the remaining 25 percent of a Federal Pell Grant to be applied to the student account or refunded 10-14 days after the class begins if account was paid in full.
+Example 1: A student is attending nine credits at the beginning of the semester and has a late start class which is three credits and begins March 1.
+The nine credits is considered 3⁄4 time enrollment and thus will allow 75 percent of a Federal Pell Grant to be applied to tuition, fees and books.
+The class that begins March 1 will bring the student to full-time status of at least 12 credits which will then allow the remaining 25 percent of a Federal Pell Grant to be applied to the student account.
+If the student's tuition, fees and any bookstore charges have been fulfilled, there will be a refund 10-14 days after the class begins.

 Example 2: Students must be enrolled and attending at least half-time (six credits) in order to receive federal student loans.

 Loans will not be applied or disbursed to a student until that student is registered and attending at least half-time.
-Therefore, if you have a late start class, your loan(s) will be withheld until your enrollment reaches that half-time status.
+Therefore, if a student has a late start class, any loan(s) will be withheld until your enrollment reaches that half-time status.

 Note: Federal regulations stipulate that if there is only one semester in the loan period the loan must be disbursed in two equal payments.
-NICC will not release the second equal disbursement until the student reaches the calendar midpoint between the first and last scheduled day of class of the loan period For example, a student starts school in January (did not attend the fall semester or did not access loans in the fall) and receives a loan for the spring semester.
-This would be considered a one-semester only loan, and therefore, the student would not receive the entire refund at the first disbursement.
-It is recommended to visit the financial aid office to determine the amount and timing of the multiple disbursements.
+NICC will not release the second equal disbursement until the student reaches the calendar midpoint between the first and last scheduled day of class of the loan period A one-term only loan occurs when a student did not request any of their loan eligibility across more than one semester.
+Therefore, the student will not receive the entire refund at the first disbursement.
+There will be a second disbursement of the loan in another 30 days.
+It is recommended to visit the financial aid office to determine the amount and timing of multiple disbursements of any nature.

 NICC partners with a third party company to process all student account refunds, including financial aid.
 New students receive a refund selection letter in the mail at the beginning of their first semester.
-Within the letter there will be a personal code that is used to activate the student's refund delivery preference.
-Refund delivery method options include either direct deposit to the student's current bank account (recommended option) or direct deposit to the student's NICC Blue Card account, which is initiated by the student.
+Within the letter, there will be a personal code that is used to activate the student's refund delivery preference.
+Refund delivery method options include either direct deposit to the student's current bank account which is the recommended option or as a direct deposit to the student's NICC Blue Card account, which is initiated by the student.